sushruth13/Git-client/README.md

     It will create a .env file containing the email id and username.

 12) Verify diff:
-    This feature imitates git diff --cached feature.
+    This feature imitates **git diff --cached .** feature.
 It will give you a number of insertions, deletions and total files changed in the cloned repository.